 - As required by the government, ITC remains flexible and able to return to full online-learning if the Alert Levels were to change again

 The World Health Organisation suggests people follow this advice:

 - Avoid close contact with people who are sick

-- Wash hands frequently with soap and water, or cleansing with hand sanitiser, especially after contact with ill people or their environment
+- Wash hands frequently with soap and water, or cleanse with hand sanitiser, especially after contact with ill people or their environment

 - People with symptoms of acute respiratory infection should practice cough etiquette: maintain distance, coughing or sneezing into a tissue or your elbow and then performing hand hygiene